ktf/llvm-project/llvm/docs/ProgrammersManual.rst

 allocate all the iterated pages, defeating memory savings and the purpose of the PagedVector.

-Finally a ``materialised()`` method is provided to access the elements associated to the accessed pages, which could speedup operations that need to iterate over initialized elements in a non-ordered manner.
+Finally a ``materialised()`` method is provided to access the elements associated to the accessed pages, which could speed up operations that need to iterate over initialized elements in a non-ordered manner.

 .. _dss_vector: